hashicorp/terraform-aws-vault/examples/vault-consul-ami/README.md

 You can use this AMI to deploy a [Vault cluster](https://www.vaultproject.io/) by using the [vault-cluster module](/modules/vault-cluster).
-This Vault cluster will use Consul as its storage backend, so you can also use the same AMI to deploy a [Consul cluster](https://www.consul.io/) by using the [consul-cluster module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/consul-cluster).
+This Vault cluster will use Consul as its storage backend, so you can also use the same AMI to deploy a separate [Consul server cluster](https://www.consul.io/) by using the [consul-cluster module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/consul-cluster).

 Check out the [vault-cluster-private](/examples/vault-cluster-private) and